 Queens Pride House @ Diversity Center of Queens (Jackson Heights) has two offices and shared conference/seminar room space available.
 The space is on 37th Avenue in Jackson Heights on the second floor of a building near the 74th Street/Broadway transportation center including E, F, M, 7 trains and several bus lines.
 There is bus service directly to LaGuardia terminals.
 All utilities, AC, use of network, phone system, top of the line copier could be included.
 The cost is $1,200 per month for each office depending on what shared resources are needed and whether for short term or a longer agreement.
 Each office has individual AC controls and can hold two desks and filing cabinets.
 Seminar rooms are multimedia equipped.
 There is also a computer lab.
 Contact Charles J. Ober at email@example.com.

-The Anne Frank Center USA has presentation/classroom space available for forums, classes and private events that can can accommodate up to 80 people, or 35-40 in two separate spaces.
+Anne Frank Center USA located in Tribeca at 44 Park Place (Park and Church) has presentation/classroom space available for forums, classes and private events that can can accommodate up to 35-40 in two separate spaces.
 The spaces are new, with large and small flat screen displays or a large drop down screen, and wireless ready.
-Located at 44 Park Place, close to the 911 Memorial with subway entrance outside street level door.
-Event/gallery space rentals starts at $75 per hour, negotiable for small nonprofits, start ups and art/literary orgs.
-Contact Mike Clary at email@example.com at 212-431-7993 extension 307.
+Catering can be brought in by the renter.
+A small kitchen is available and subway entrance is outside street level door.
+Event/gallery space rentals are $400 per usage (a day).
+Contact Caitlin White at firstname.lastname@example.org or 212-431-7993.

 Madison Square Boys & Girls Club, Inc. owns and operates four fully functional clubhouse facilities (two in the Bronx, two in Brooklyn; two of which are equipped with swimming pools).
 All four buildings are fully functional with large classroom space, large gymnasiums and recreational facilities.
 Madison provides after-school and summer program activities.
 Madison offers many opportunities and seeks to create partnerships with other nonprofit community and civic organizations for structured activities, etc. Madison also provides accommodation for community schools groups, churches, scouting, city and state agencies and more.
 Organizations in need of additional space and interested in seeking a partnership to share space for daytime programming, are welcome to contact Madison’s office of the CFO at 212-760-0366.